Askill/Video-Summary/README.md

 ./Application/Config.py

-        "min_area": 100,            min area in pixels
-        "max_area": 9000000,        max area in pixels
-        "threashold": 6,            luminance difference threashold
-        "resizeWidth": 1000,        video is scaled down internally "inputPath": None,          overwritten in main.py
+        "min_area": 100,            min area in pixels, of a single contour, smaller is ignored "max_area": 9000000,        max area in pixels, of a single contour, larger is ignored "threashold": 6,            luminance difference threashold, sensitivity of movement detection "resizeWidth": 600,         video is scaled down internally "inputPath": None,          overwritten in main.py
         "outputPath": None,         overwritten in main.py
-        "maxLayerLength": 5000,     max langth of Layer
-        "minLayerLength": 10,       min langth of Layer
-        "tolerance": 100,           max distance between contours to be aggragated into layer "maxLength": None,
+        "maxLayerLength": 5000,     max length of Layer in frames "minLayerLength": 10,       min length of Layer in frames "tolerance": 100,           max distance (in pixels) between contours to be aggragated into layer "maxLength": None,
-        "ttolerance": 60,           number of frames movement can be apart until a new layer is created "videoBufferLength": 100,   Buffer Length of Video Reader Componenent "LayersPerContour": 220,    number of layers a single contour can belong to "avgNum": 10,               number of images that should be averaged before calculating the difference
+        "ttolerance": 60,           number of frames movement can be apart until a new layer is created "videoBufferLength": 100,   Buffer Length of Video Reader Componenent "LayersPerContour": 2,      number of layers a single contour can belong to "avgNum": 10,               number of images that should be averaged before calculating the difference (computationally expensive, needed in outdoor scenarios due to clouds, leaves moving in the wind ...)

 ### notes: